 Walk: Sculptor's Cave - dark Moray secrets

 Severed heads on stakes and an underground pool full of Bronze Age treasure - it sounds a bit like the opening of an Indiana Jones film, not Scotland!
-"This cave on the Moray coast hides a ghoulish, 3,000-year-old secret", warns Richard Holloway in the BBC News article about Sculptor's Cave.
+"This cave on the Moray coast hides a ghoulish, 3,000-year-old secret", warns Richard Holloway in an old BBC News article about Sculptor's Cave.
 This temple cave dedicated to dead children is hidden from the Hopeman to Lossiemouth leg of the Moray Coast Trail below tall cliffs, cut off at high tide and inaccessible from directly above.
 The BBC team reached the cave by boat, while excavators constructed scaffolding down the cliff face here to gain access.
 For ordinary visitors, it's possible to visit on foot if your arrival coincides with a falling tide.
 The cave itself is no more interesting than the several others that litter the coastline here, and the severed heads are now gone.
 Nevertheless, it's a highly atmospheric place if you know the back story.
 Especially if, as on our visit, someone's placed a skull on a low, table-like rock in the gloom to the rear of the cave... chilling.
 There's a clearer guide to reaching the cave at the bottom of this post, as a circular route taking in two possible access routes.

 |[Looking out from one of the tunnel-like, rock-cut arches on the approach to Sculptor's Cave]|